IN the news

 Birds

-One out of every eight bird species assessed by the World Conservation Union is threatened with extinction.
-Habitat loss and degradation have caused most declines, but the impacts of invasive species and capture by collectors play a role as well.
-Currently, at least 270 South American birds are listed as endangered by the World Conservation Union, while there are over 60 endangered or threatened owl species worldwide.
+One out of every eight bird species assessed by IUCN is threatened with extinction.
+Habitat loss and degradation have caused most of the bird declines, but the impacts of invasive species and capture by collectors play a role as well.
+At least 270 South American birds are IUCN-listed as endangered, and there are more than 60 endangered or threatened owl species around the world.

 Amphibians

-A 2004 Global Amphibian Assessment by the World Conservation Union concluded that one-third (1,856 of 5,743) of the planet’s known amphibian species are threatened with extinction.
-Frogs, toads and salamanders are disappearing primarily because of habitat loss, water and air pollution, and global warming.
-Vanishing amphibians are canaries in the global coal mine, signaling subtle yet radical ecosystem changes that could ultimately claim many other species including humans.
+Because of human impacts, amphibian species are in severe decline.
+A 2004 Global Amphibian Assessment by IUCN concluded that an alarming one-third (1,856 of 5,743) of the planet’s known amphibian species are threatened with extinction.
+Frogs, toads and salamanders are disappearing because of habitat loss, water and air pollution, climate change, ultraviolet light exposure, introduced exotic species, and disease.
+Vanishing amphibians should be viewed as the canary in the global coal mine, signaling subtle yet radical ecosystem changes which could ultimately claim many other species including humans.

 Marine Species